-Jim Bridger left a permanent mark on both the Montana landscape and all who heard his stories of the frontier.
+Jim Bridger left a permanent mark on the Montana landscape and all who heard his stories–much like that Blackfeet arrow he carried around in this hip.
+Today, he is remembered with Jim Bridger Days in Red Lodge, Montana.

 1804-1881

-Born in Virginia but orphaned by the time he was 13, Bridger was destined for the West.
-Before his parents died, they moved Jim and his sisters to St. Louis, Missouri, at a time when boats laden with beaver, buffalo hides, and bearded mountain men would stream steadily down the Missouri River into town.
-Wjem Bridger was older, he worked as a blacksmith.
+Bridger was born in Virginia but orphaned by the time he was 13, and he was destined for the West.
+Before his parents died, they moved Jim and his sisters to St. Louis, Missouri, at a time when boats laden with beaver, buffalo hides, and bearded mountain men streamed steadily down the Missouri River into town.
+When Bridger was older, he worked as a blacksmith.
 When he saw an ad in the local paper recruiting young men who yearned for adventure out West, he joined others such as Hugh Glass, Jedediah Smith, and Jim Beckwourth as a member of Ashley’s Hundred.
-A young man couldn’t have asked for a better apprenticeship as the men in his party were expert trackers, hunters, and trappers.
+A young man couldn’t have asked for a better apprenticeship.
+The men in his party were expert trackers, hunters, and trappers.

 He was one of the best and youngest scouts called on by the Army to lead wagon trains, one of which was headed to mines in Montana’s Virginia City.
 With 300 immigrant miners and 62 wagons, the then-Major Bridger led his party to Livingston and then up and over what was then Bridger Pass, now known as Bozeman Pass.